Bellfalasch/Bobby-CMS/README.md

     	// The errors-array, this array controls validation.
 If one type of validation is set the code WILL validate for this when you try and save, and it WILL stop you from saving the form.
     	"errors" => array(
-    		"min" => "Please keep number of character's on at least [MIN].", // Use keyword MIN to extract this value from the setup.
-If this string is NOT set but you set the "min"-setting, we will not validate.
+    		"min" => "Please keep number of character's on at least [MIN].", // If this string is NOT set but you set the "min"-setting, we will not validate.
+If this is set to 1, we treat this field as a subject for "not empty"-validation.
     		"max" => "Please keep number of character's to [MAX] at most.", "exact" => "Please keep number of character's to exactly [MIN].", // If text is in this validation-form, only the MIN-validation will be used for validation even if the MAX-value is set.
-    		"empty" => "Please write something in this field [LABEL].", "numeric" => "This field can only contain numeric values."
+    		"numeric" => "This field can only contain numeric values."
     	)
     );

-After setting this array up you at the moment need to append this to the array `$PAGE_form` for the whole thing to work.
+To get validation of an error, you must write an error message in the "errors"-array, AND in some times also the "min" and/or "max" setting of the array, see example above for more details.

 As you might have noticed in the example, we use a few keywords here and there. `[MIN]`, `[MAX]`, and `[LABEL]` will get replace to the equivalent setting of this field.
-However, this only work on description and all of the error messages.
+However, this only work on description and the error messages.

-To get validation of an error, you must write an error message in the "errors"-array, AND in some times also the "min" and/or "max" setting of the array, see example above for more details.
+After setting this array up, you have to - at the moment - append this to the array `$PAGE_form` for the whole thing to work.

 Just so that you get the hang of it I'm gonna define another field for this site with a bit different settings (and hardly any comments).
 Basically I want a field, that you don't have to fill in, at most 45 characters, to represent an alternative title.